riffnshred/nhl-led-scoreboard/README.md

 ## Testing & Optimization (IMPORTANT)
 If you have been using a Led matrix on a raspberry pi before and know how to run it properly skip this part.

 If you just bought your Led matrix and want to run this software right away, first thank you.
-Second, don't get to excited just yet.
+Second, don't get too excited just yet.
 Depending on your setup, you will need to configure the scoreboard using specific command flags when you run it.

-Todo so, start by disabling the audio of the raspberry pi (this is a must to run the led matrix properly).
+To do so, start by disabling the audio of the raspberry pi (this is a must to run the led matrix properly).
 From the root of the pi open the boot config file like so.
 ```
 sudo nano /boot/config.txt